This Network Unites.

 There’s a whole new world out there ready for you to create.

-During the weekend of May 3-4, leaders from the arts and sciences are coming together to share their wisdom into action.
+During the weekend of May 3-4, leaders from the arts and sciences came together to share their wisdom into action.
 We’re going to discuss how communities are restoring health and prosperity through holistic system design, the advent of the smarter cities movements, localization, decentralization and most importantly, how to create the future where you are now.

 Rethink X has spent over a decade diving into the biggest questions shaping our world today.
 If you’ve ever wondered why everything feels so chaotic right now, or what comes next for humanity, the new book titled “Stellar” is for you.